Ramesses II: Mummy

 The mummy was forensically tested in 1976 by Pierre-Fernand Ceccaldi, the chief forensic scientist at the Criminal Identification Laboratory of Paris.
 Ceccaldi observed that the mummy had slightly wavy, red hair.
 From this trait combined with cranial features, he concluded that Ramesses II was of a "Berber type" and hence – according to Ceccaldi's analysis – fair-skinned.
 Subsequent microscopic inspection of the roots of Ramesses II's hair proved that the king's hair originally was red.
-Unlike Maspero, who had assumed the hair had been dyed by the mummufication process, Bucaille discovered that the red hair was natural, which suggests that he came from a family of redheads.
+Unlike Maspero, who had assumed the hair had been dyed by the mummification process, Bucaille confirmed that the red hair was natural, which suggests that he came from a family of redheads.
 This has more than just cosmetic significance: in ancient Egypt people with red hair were associated with the deity Set, the slayer of Osiris, and thus the enemy of Horus (Horus being the son of Osiris).
-In addition, it's noted that the name of Ramesses II's father, Seti I, means "follower of Set", and that Seti's father, Ramesses I, had served as the High Priest of Set under Amenhotep III.
+In addition, it's noted that Ramesses had familiar connections to Set; the name of Ramesses II's father, Seti I, means "follower of Set", and Seti's father, Ramesses I, had served as the High Priest of Set under Amenhotep III.
 Cheikh Anta Diop disputed the results of the study, arguing that the structure of hair morphology cannot determine the ethnicity of a mummy and that a comparative study should have featured Nubians in Upper Egypt before a conclusive judgement was reached.